 A superior all-around 'cross tire must have tread that provides a harmonious balance between low rolling-resistance and grip, and the Grifo's tread is world-renowned for striking that balance perfectly.
 The knobs are relatively low-profile, but they're effectively spaced in order to shed mud and to provide excellent traction.
 Simply put, the Grifo Cross rolls fast, it bites into soft ground, and it corners as if it's on rails.

 The Challenge Grifo Cross Tubular Tire is available in a 700c x 33mm size and in the color Black/tan.
 Each tire weighs in around 415 grams.
 Please note that Challenge gave this tire a latex inner tube to save as much weight and roll as fast as possible.
-Because latex is more porous than butyl rubber, you'll have to pump up a bit before your rides.
+Because latex is more porous than butyl rubber, you'll have to pump it up a bit before your rides.

 - Familiarity: I've put it through the wringer

 If so, here is the Challenge Grifo!
 It's the best dang cyclocross tire made short of the astronomically priced and rarely available Dugast and FMB models, and tubulars are absolutely the best interface for cross.
 If you want the best all purpose tire look no further, though the Fango does a little better in dry conditions (ever so marginally better).